espressif/arduino-esp32/docs/source/guides/docs_contributing.rst

     Basic Usage
     ^^^^^^^^^^^

-    To start using I2C as slave mode on the Arduino, the first step is to include the ``Wire.h`` header to the scketch.
+    To start using I2C as slave mode on the Arduino, the first step is to include the ``Wire.h`` header to the sketch.

     .. code-block:: arduino

         #include "Wire.h"

-    Before calling ``begin`` we must create two callback functions to handle the communication with the master device.
+    Before calling ``begin``, you must create two callback functions to handle the communication with the master device.

     .. code-block:: arduino